CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

              # ``Genie`` provides a Master set of verifications for you to
              # extend from as a start.
 It is found at:
              # <$virtual_env>/lib/python3.4/site-packages/genie/infra/verifications.yaml
+    uids:    # Mention which verifications to execute
+    groups:  # Mention which verification group to execute

     <verification name>: # Verification name goes here